 Use the correct approach for a given situation

 What level is the course and do I need any particular skills?

 You will need to follow written and verbal instructions in English, engage in class discussions and take notes in English.

 How will I be taught, and will there be any work outside the class?

-The online course will comprise talks, discussions, and exercises practising specific skills and techniques and role-played scenarious to practise negotiation.
+The course will comprise talks, discussions, and exercises practising specific skills and techniques and role-played scenarious to practise negotiation.
 Students will receive feedback from the tutor and from their peers.
 As part of the course content, your tutor may record your image for initial and ongoing assessment purposes.
 You are entitled to decline to participate in the recording of your image.

 Are there any other costs?
 Is there anything I need to bring?